 Neve Tzedek is bordered with Shabazi, Florentin, Jaffa, Shapira, and “Lev Hair”, located on the southwestern of Tel Aviv, the city’s oldest neighborhood and most picturesque, with an atmosphere of artist’s colony or a little village. many years ago it was a slum, until the artists and the rich people discovered it.
-The winding streets are lined with elegantly renovated homes, fashionable cafes, bakery, bars and chic boutiques, from clothes to jewellery to unique crafts.
+The winding streets are lined with elegantly renovated homes, fashionable cafes, bakery, bars, and chic boutiques, from clothes to jewelry to unique crafts.

 Cafe Nina – great coffee with European decor – 29 Shabazi st.

 Suzana – Tel Aviv’s food institution – 9 Shabazi st.